Idea

 Details

-Songs are chosen from the whole spotify catalogue, allowing for infinite choices, based on the preferred genres and a metric we
+Songs are chosen from the whole Spotify catalogue, allowing for infinite choices, based on the preferred genres and a metric we

 designed.